 In this short introductory video, we look at the circumstances under which you should consider putting a binding financial agreement in place.

-Advantages and disadvantages of binding financial agreements
+What are the advantages and disadvantages of binding financial agreements?

 There are a number of advantages and disadvantages to consider when putting a binding financial agreement in place.
 In this video we examine the major advantages, the drawbacks and legal loopholes.